Dreher introduced its next generation Aerodynamic

-The E-H design draws on 23 years of oar/scull design and carbon prepreg manufacturing experience.
+Both the EH and EA design draws on 25 years of oar/scull design and carbon prepreg manufacturing experience.
 The major departure from previous designs is an elliptical aerodynamic shaft and hydrodynamic blade system that is more efficient by optimizing the oar shaft and blade shape as they move through the water and the air.

 The elliptical shaft profile blends exactly into the matching blade profile and also assures that the blade pitch will always remain the same.
 The high-pressure compression molding process results in the same high quality parts that Dreher Carbon Parts are known for.
 We are able also to produce the elliptical shaft in our roll wrapped construction with a specially designed mandrel.
 All of our shafts are made on mandrels that allow tape wrapping and most importantly autoclaving.
 The autoclaving results in superior carbon fiber compaction and resin transfer both of which result in increased longevity of the shafts.

 Materials Of Construction Method:

 The EH and EA sculls make use of the same material of construction as standard adjustable length sculls, while the EHX and EAX uses the same materials as our high modulus sculls.